robole/vscode-javascript-snippets/README.md

 <img src="https://img.shields.io/static/v1?label=built%20with&message=good%20vibrations&color=purple" alt="Built with"/>
 <a href="https://ko-fi.com/roboleary"><img src="https://img.shields.io/badge/Buy%20me%20a%20coffee-$4-orange?logo=buy-me-a-coffee" alt="Buy me a coffee"></a>
 </p>

+> This extension is **published for education purposes**, in support of the article - [VS Code - How to write great snippets that anyone can use](https://www.roboleary.net/2021/08/23/vscode-snippets-are-not-aliases.html).
+It is not open for changes.

 Most snippet collections resemble bash aliases.
 You have a list of nonsense abbreviations such as: "imp", "clg", "fre".
 You must learn these to use them. 🤕